kaichan1/Engineering-120/README.md

 # Engineering-120

 ## Description
 The goal of this repositary is to record and share what I have learned as well as all the projects that I have done in the Sparta Global C# SDET course.
-Hope you enjoy it!

 ---